-The sub-fund can invest 10% of total net assets in ancillary liquid assets, eligible deposits, money market instruments, money market funds and derivatives used for exposure to equity indices for managing cashflows, or in derivatives used for hedging.
+The Sub-Fund can invest 10% of total net assets in ancillary liquid assets, eligible deposits, money market instruments, money market funds and derivatives used for exposure to equity indices for managing cash flows, or in derivatives used for hedging.
 Exposure to equity indices would be for a limited amount of time and in limited circumstances to manage cash flows.
-Such assets would not be deemed as sustainable investments.